-For guidance on recommended adhesives that meets the MIRAGE performance criteria, refer to our Technical Newsletter #23 in the Guides and support section of our website at miragefloors.com.
+Refer to our Technical Newsletter #23 in the Guides and support section at www.miragefloors.com to know more about the minimum criteria regarding recommended adhesives.

-- Trowel recommended by adhesive manufacturer as tooth size is important for ensuring optimal strip adherence to subfloor. - 2'' (50 mm) concrete nails and $1'' \times 3'' \times 8'$ (25 mm x 75 mm x 245 cm) laths for first-row holding block. - 3M blue adhesive tape or easily removable equivalent. - 100 to 150 lbs (45 to 68 kg) pound roller. - Remover towels for hand and tool cleaning. - Adhesive cleaner. - Recommended underlayment if necessary.
-Refer to Technical Newsletter #26 in the Guides and support section at miragefloors.com
+- Trowel recommended by adhesive manufacturer as tooth size is important for ensuring optimal strip adherence to subfloor. - 2" (50 mm) concrete nails and 1" x 3" x 8' (25 mm x 75 mm x 245 cm) laths for first-row holding block. - .
+3M blue adhesive tape or easily removable equivalent. - 100 to 150 lbs (45 to 68 kg) pound roller. - Remover towels for hand and tool cleaning. - Adhesive cleaner. - · Recommended membrane if necessary.
+Refer to our technical service department to know more about recommended membrane.